Ongoing disasters and violence such as the hurricanes, violence, etc. show the need for people to always work on prepping.

 How Can People Overcome Normalcy Bias?

-First, normalcy bias is a big and dangerous problem.
+First, normalcy bias is a significant and dangerous problem.

 People don’t want to think things can be different or bad.

-Some people choose not to deal with change and bad situations.
+Some people choose not to deal with change and dangerous situations.
 Their brains will shut down and not recognize things that may impact them.

 Unfortunately, we all have normalcy.
 The issue is how much bias and how we deal with it.